Skip to content

 April 05, 2026

-Learn how embenx provides a unified API for 15+ vector backends like FAISS and pgvector, featuring temporal memory for 71% better retrieval performance.Best current artifact for memory, retrieval abstraction, and MCP-facing context systems.Open note
+embenx gives one Collection API over 15+ vector backends including FAISS, pgvector and Qdrant, plus hybrid search, temporal memory and a built-in MCP server.Best current artifact for memory, retrieval abstraction, and MCP-facing context systems.Open note

 April 11, 2026